StoneStepsInc/StoneStepsWebalizer/README.md

 If GraphFontNormal and GraphFontBold are not specified, or if the associated font files cannot be found, Stone Steps Webalizer will use the default raster fonts to generate text for the graphs.
-Note that raster fonts may not have suitable character representation for non- Latin characters.
+Note that raster fonts may not have suitable character representation for non-Latin characters.

 You can control the appearance of the generated text using three configuration variables shown below.
 The first two variables define